grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/06 Test life cycle.md

 * `setup` is called at the beginning of the test, after the init stage but before the VU stage.
 * `teardown` is called at the end of a test, after the VU stage (`default` function).

-The VU number is 0 while the `setup` and `teardown` functions execute.

 Again, let's have a look at the basic structure of a k6 test:

 <CodeGroup labels={["Setup/Teardown"]} lineNumbers={[true]}>